EdgeApp/redux-pixies/README.md

 ### Reporting errors

 If a pixie encounters an error, it should call `onError`.
 Pixies can call this function at any time, including from within timers and event handlers.
-If a pixie function throws an exception, or if `update` returns a rejected promise, that error will be captured and passed along to `onError` too.
+If a pixie function throws an exception, or if `update` returns a rejected promise, that error will also be captured and passed along to `onError`.

 Calling `onError` shuts down the pixie, calling its `destroy` method and preventing it from receiving further `update` calls.
 The next time the props change, a new pixie will be created in the destroyed pixie's place.
 If a pixie does not want this behavior, it should handle the error gracefully itself instead of calling `onError`.